MGabala/FORUM_CZAT/README.md

-# TORCHAIN - Freedom of speech is a human right.
+#Freedom of speech is a human right.
 We belive in your rights and privacy.